Logo of Window Rank

 2. Preparation & Removal: The work area is protected.
 Your old windows are carefully removed, with attention paid to preserving the surrounding wall and trim.

 3. Installation & Sealing: The new window is placed into the opening, leveled, and secured.
-The most critical step is applying proper flashing and insulation around the frame to create a continuous water and air barrier, preventing future leaks and energy loss8.
+The most critical step is applying proper flashing and insulation around the frame to create a continuous water and air barrier, preventing future leaks and energy loss.

 4. Finishing & Inspection: Interior trim is replaced or installed, and any necessary caulking is applied.
-The installer will clean up the area and perform a final inspection to ensure the window operates smoothly and seals perfectly7.
+The installer will clean up the area and perform a final inspection to ensure the window operates smoothly and seals perfectly.

-Find the perfect window replacement & installation for your needs
+Find the perfect window replacement contractors for your needs

 Get personalized recommendations and expert advice